Back-to-school tips

 • Stay informed.
 To be a better advocate for your child, it’s important to know the dynamics.
 Learn about pending legislation and other developments that determine how special education is conducted in your area.
 That includes at the state and local levels.
 You’ll be less likely to feel blindsided if something changes.

 • Make logistics more familiar.
 Is there a new way your child will get to and from school?
 A new place where they’ll be having lunch?
 Summer is a great time to introduce those activities.
-By the time school starts, your child will have a better handle on what to expect.
+By the time school starts your child will have a better handle on what to expect.

 • Visit new teacher(s) and classroom(s).
 If your child will be exposed to new people and new environments this year, they may feel more comfortable if you can arrange a visit in advance.
 Show them around.
 Letting the child take in the newness helps remove the sting of uncertainty—at a time when there’s less pressure.
 Early visiting can also help educators get more familiar with your child.